EMBODIED HORSEMANSHIP

 When we meet others - including other species - our systems begin to synchronize.
 This is sometimes called bio-synchrony.
 We begin to mirror each other's rhythms, movement, respiration, heart rate and emotional tone.
 This is a bodily, emotional sensing of another being - an empathetic, echolocating, embodied experience of reciprocal resonance.
 This co-regulating, co-embodying experience of connection helps to nurture an intuitive, improvisational, feeling response to what is arising in the moment rather than being caught in habitual or automatic ways of responding.
 With horses, this means finding a shared settled state with the horse, where we are listening more than telling, and creating opportunities for responsiveness and resonance rather than tension and reactivity.
-DOMINANCE AND NON-DOMINANCE
+Somatic Experiencing® trauma resolution can be helpful with the following:

 including developmental trauma.